EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/FAQ/shieldperf.rst

 	:scale: 55%
 	:align: center

-..note:: The color of the different events is marked according to the relevant segment in the analyzer results.
+.. note:: The color of the different events is marked according to the relevant segment in the analyzer results.

 For example, this report can be used to detect slow connections or slow machines (due to incorrect configuration).
 Filter the results by a specific duration/interval field, one that would indicate a slow connection.